 If we expect big businesses and governments to make changes to help make the world a better place, then we believe that even small businesses and individuals need to play a part as well.

-We're not perfect, but do our very best to play a part in making things better and always strive to improve where we can.
+We're not perfect, but do our best to help make things better and strive to improve where we can.